NeuraLegion/run-scan/README.md

 **Required**.
 Array of discovery types.
 The following types are available:
 * `archive` - uses an uploaded HAR-file for a scan
 * `crawler` - uses a crawler to define the attack surface for a scan
-* `oas` - uses an uploaded OpenAPI schema for a scan
+* `oas` - uses an uploaded OpenAPI schema for a scan <br>
+ If no discovery type is specified, `crawler` is applied by default.

 _Example:_